Mohd-Afroz-Shah/Bike-demand-prediction-udacity-project/project_report.md

 - The data for `year`, `month`, `day` *(dayofweek)* and `hour` were extracted as distinct independent features from the `datetime` feature using feature extraction.
 Upon feature extraction, `datetime` feature was dropped.
 - After probing and considering the features, `casual` and `registered`, it was noticed that the RMSE scores improved significantly during cross-validation and these independent features were highly co-related to the target variable `count`.
 However, the features `casual` and `registered` are only present in the train dataset and absent in the test data; hence, these features were ignored/dropped during model training
 - Another categorical feature `day_type` was added based on `holiday` and `workingday` feature.
 It was defined to effectively segregate "weekday", "weekend" and "holiday" categories.
-- Moreover, features `temp` (temperature in degree Celsius) and `atemp` (*'feels like'* temperature in degree Celsius) had a `high positive correlation of 0.98`.
+- Moreover, features `temp` (temperature in degree Celsius) and `atemp` (*'feels like'* temperature in degree Celsius) had a `high positive correlation.
 Hence, in order to reduce multicollinearity between independent variables, `atemp` was dropped from the train and test datasets respectively.
 - Further, data visualization was conducted to derive insights from the features.